Normal Bundles of Rational Normal Curves on Hypersurfaces: Introduction

 In addition, for $d\ge 3$, we compute the dimension of $\Sigma_{\vec{a}}$ and show that, when $e=n$ or the splitting type does not have terms of degree $e+2$, we get the expected codimension in $\Sigma$.
 When the dimension is not the expected one, we can compute the difference to its actual dimension.
 In particular, we show the difference can get arbitrarily large as $n$ grows.

 \begin{theorem} (cf. Theorem \ref{teoremasigmaa}) Let $e\le n$ and $d\ge 3$.
-Given a splitting type $E_{\vec{a}}$ as in Theorem \ref{existencetheorem}, the locus $\Sigma_{\vec{a}}$ is irreducible and smooth of codimension $h^1(\End(E_{\vec{a}})) - h^1(\sHom(E_{\vec{a}}, N_{C/\P^n}))$ in $\Sigma$. \end{theorem}
+Given a splitting type $E_{\vec{a}}$ as in Theorem \ref{existencetheorem}, the locus $\Sigma_{\vec{a}}$ is irreducible and smooth of codimension $h^1(\sEnd(E_{\vec{a}})) - h^1(\sHom(E_{\vec{a}}, N_{C/\P^n}))$ in $\Sigma$. \end{theorem}

 \begin{corollary} (cf. Corollary \ref{difference}) Let $z = |\{ i \ | \ a_i = e+2 \}|$ be the number of terms $\cO(e+2)$ in the splitting type $E_{\vec{a}}$.
-Then the codimension of $\Sigma_{\vec{a}}$ in $\Sigma$ is $h^1(\End(E_{\vec{a}})) - (n-e)z$. \end{corollary}
+Then the codimension of $\Sigma_{\vec{a}}$ in $\Sigma$ is $h^1(\sEnd(E_{\vec{a}})) - (n-e)z$. \end{corollary}

-The case $d=2$ presents additional difficulties, as for example, the map $\phi : H^0(\cI_C(2))\to \Hom (N_{C/\P^n}, \cO_{\P^1}(2e))$ is not surjective, so it is not immediately clear that all splitting types are achievable.
-Nonetheless, we can adapt the computation from the case $d\ge 3$, and find explicity examples of quadrics for every possible splitting type.
+The case $d=2$ presents additional difficulties, as for example, the map $\phi : H^0(\cI_C(2))\to \Hom (N_{C/\P^n}, \cO_{\P^1}(2e))$ is not surjective, so it is not clear which maps $\psi_F$ are induced by hypersurfaces $X$.
+Nonetheless, we can adapt the computation from the case $d\ge 3$, and find explicit examples of quadrics for every possible splitting type.